rishab-sharma/serving/README.md

-# How-to-Deploy-a-Tensorflow-Model-in-Production
+# Tensorflow serving Setup
-This is the code for the "How to Deploy a Tensorflow Model in Production" by Siraj Raval on YouTube
+This is the code for the Deploy a Tensorflow Model in Production.

 ## Overview

-This is the code for [this](https://youtu.be/T_afaArR0E8) video on Youtube by Siraj Raval.
 We're going to use the [Tensorflow Serving](https://tensorflow.github.io/serving/) library to deploy an inception model in production.

 ## Dependencies